mokshkant7/magic-8-ball-flutter/README.md

 ## What you will create

 We’re going to make a magical 8 ball app, it will give you the answers to all the tricky questions in life.
 You can make the ball change at the press of a button.
-(This generates random answers when tapped upon.)
+(This generates random answers when tapped upon as to yes/no etc.)